BlockAndMortar/blockandmortar.xyz/content/newsletter/3.what-the-hell-just-happened/index.md

 ---
-title: What the hell just happened?
+title: "#3 - What the hell just happened?"
 published_at: 2022-05-17
 ---